mercmobily/ryver/README.md

 Unlike other plugins, `lister` needs to be configured in order to work (since it's not really possible to set it with sane defaults).

 TODO

+### A complete Ryver site

+If you followed this guide, you ended up with a bunched of test files in your `src` folder, a good understanding of Ryver, but no real starting point for a real site.

+The `example` directory in Ryver provides exactly that: a simil-real life example of how to use Ryver in a site.

 ### Ryver plugins